ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * Preferences option to hide menu bar?
 (With alternatives for interaction.)
 * Formatting buttons (e.g., bold) don't work with markdown editor.
 * Dropdown buttons (extra formatting and markdown) aren't showing on mobile due to sliding toolbar...
+* Editor doesn't get focus on launch in app mode?

 ## Custom UI